metaporia/dico.nvim/README.md

 ## Installation

-Add the following to your [neo]vim dotfile:
+Add the following to your `init.lua`:

 <details>
     <summary>With <a href="https://github.com/junegunn/vim-plug">junegunn/vim-plug</a>